Sigrid Modernization Recipes MCP

 Example — execute after triage:

-Get duplication findings for [customer]/[system] with status will-fix.
-Fix them and update the status.
+Get duplication findings for [customer]/[system].
+Fix the ones I've previously marked as will-fix and update their status.

 These compose: run discovery first, triage the results, then execute on the will-fix items.
 Or skip to autonomous fixing if you trust the criteria.